-WATER QUALITY CERTIFICATION: Water Quality Certification is required from the Florida Department of Environmental Protection (FDEP).
-The project was reviewed under FDEP application no. 44-0459830-001-EG.
+WATER QUALITY CERTIFICATION: Water Quality Certification may be required from the Florida Department of Environmental Protection (FDEP).

 COASTAL ZONE MANAGEMENT CONSISTENCY: Coastal Zone Consistency Concurrence is required from FDEP.
 In Florida, the State approval constitutes compliance with the approved Coastal Zone Management Plan.
-The project was reviewed under FDEP application no. 44-0459830-001-EG.
+The project is under review by the Florida State Clearinghouse SAJ# FL202506040479C.